- 1 What is this awesomeness called CBD?

 CBD has already been shown to deliver several significant health benefits, especially when used in pure oil form.
 A few of these benefits include:

 These are only a few of the beneficial effects of CBD that are presently known.
 More and more helpful uses are being discovered all the time.
-Current studies are looking into CBD's effects as a treatment for substance abuse, counteracting the effects of psychotic disorders, and prevention of diabetes.
+Current studies are looking into CBD's effects as a treatment for substance abuse, counteracting the effects of psychotic disorders, and prevention of diabetes by using cbd.

 Despite all of the information to the contrary, many people still believe that CBD is the same thing as marijuana, or that it causes the same effects as marijuana.
 This is completely untrue.
 Although CBD is derived from the cannabis plant, the cannabinol (CBD) that is extracted from the cannabis plant does not deliver the same effects of the marijuana itself, i.e. getting "stoned" or "high".